GeoMOER/moer-mpg-data-analysis/docs/units/_unit10/unit10-02_time_series_analysis.md

 ![]({{ site.baseurl }}/assets/images/rmd_images/e10-02/unnamed-chunk-7-1.png)<!-- -->

-Alternatively to the workflow above, one could (and should) of course use existing functions, like ``decompose`` which handles the decomposition in one step.
-Since the functions requires a time series, this has to be done first.
-Remeber that the frequency parameter in the time series does not correspond to the seasonal component but to the number of sub-observations whithin each major time step (i.e. monthly values within annual major time steps in our case):
+Alternatively to the workflow above, we could (and should) of course use existing functions, like ``decompose``, which handles the decomposition in one step.
+Since this function requires a time series, this data type has to be created first.
+Note that the frequency argument in the time series function does not correspond to the seasonal component but to the number of sub-observations within each major time step (i.e. monthly values within annual major time steps in our case):

 ```r
 tam_ts <- ts(tam$Ta, start = c(2007, 1), end = c(2015, 12),